Back/How I AI

 Step 2: Perform Manual Error Analysis

-This is the surprisingly effective “low-tech” part.
-Instead of immediately looking for automated solutions, you manually review a sample of traces and document what went wrong.
+This part is surprisingly low-tech but effective.
+Instead of jumping straight to automated solutions, you just manually review a sample of traces and write down what went wrong.

-This process, known as “open coding” or journaling, involves reading through conversations and making one-sentence notes on every error you find.
-The key is to stop at the most upstream error in the sequence of events, as this is typically the causal root of downstream problems.
+This process is sometimes called “open coding” or journaling.
+It just means reading through conversations and making a quick one-sentence note on every error you see.
+The key is to stop at the very first error in the sequence of events, because that's usually the root cause of all the problems that follow.

 • Process: Randomly sample about 100 traces.
 For each trace, read until you hit a snag—an incorrect, ambiguous, or high-friction part of the experience.
 Write a concise note about the error.